FallenGameR/Books/effective_rust/notes.md

 ### Item 4 - Prefer idiomatic Error types

 - `thiserror` create is useful for automation of writing boilerplate code associated with various errors you got to handle.
 The generated with it's `derive` errors would not cause consumers of your code to also reference `thiserror` library.
 - stack traces are not part of the idiomatic Rust error handling.
 This aligns with the Rust philosophy that it would rather correctly propagate and handle error than debug it.
 But if stack traces are needed one can opt-in and use crates like `anyhow` and `backtrace`.
-But stack traces are costly.
+But stack traces are costly. `thiserror` and `anyhow` are created by the same author, btw.
+- use `thiserror` for libs - errors preserve concrete detailed error information and don't impose extra libs on the users (handled with enums), `anyhow` for apps - to present the error details to the users/devs and to cope with various errors from different libraries (handled with dynamic dispatch)